The Peter Allik-Petersenn Education Bursary

-Through the work and support of Mr. Peter Allik-Petersenn, financial support is available for Canadian students enrolled in an educational program with hopes of gaining employment in the social justice or human services field of work.
+In honour of Mr. Peter Allik-Petersenn, financial support is available for Canadian students enrolled in an educational program with hopes of gaining employment

 Connective would like to recognize the dedication and commitment of our longstanding Board member, Mr. Peter Allik-Petersenn, who retired from the Board in 2022.
 Peter was an active and dedicated member of the Board for over 32 years, a steadfast advocate of the work of our organization.

 A true representation of Connective values and principles, Peter provided unwavering support to our programs and services.
 A champion of our ACES (Acquiring Community-Based Employment Skills) program, he supported the development and expansion of the program in our community.
 ACES aims to support people facing multiple barriers to locate and secure employment through ongoing education, training, and ongoing employment support.
 ACES provides person-centered support for persons with disabilities, Indigenous people, women fleeing domestic violence and abuse, minority groups, youth, and older workers to gain employment in roles that they are passionate about.

 To honour Peter’s commitment and dedication to not only our organization the work we do, but also to the citizens of our community, the Board of Directors of Connective is pleased to provide a $2000 educational bursary in fall 2022.
 At Connective we strengthen communities by supporting people experiencing barriers so that they can achieve greater independence.
 Through this educational bursary, we are pleased to invest in the future of those who strive to play a part in creating a safe, healthy, and inclusive community for all.

 - Inclusive – We create an environment where everyone can feel welcome and respected

 - Accountable – We are responsive, take responsibility for our actions, and honour our commitments

 - Person-Centered – We adapt our approach to the individual and use empathy and compassion in all of our interactions